anjeludo/cheatsheet-informal-letter/README.md

     - I hope you are doing fine.
     - It was great to hear from you
     - How’s everything going?
+    - Do you remember the last time we saw each other?

 3) Talking about the reason we are writing: